Farewell My Concubine (film): Historical background

 The film is set based on five different periods in Chinese history, including the late Qing Dynasty, the Republican Era, the Japanese occupation, and the Cultural Revolution.
 This setting is significant, as it helped in developing the structure of the film and connecting individual experiences with Chinese history.

 By incorporating traditional Chinese opera, the film delves deeply into the psychological and emotional complexities of its central characters.
 Peking opera, as a classic Chinese traditional element, is interspersed in the film.
 The audience watches the drama while watching the movie, creating a double visual experience.
 Such addition of opera clips promotes the plot, expressing the character's state of mind while giving the audience space to interpret the character.
 Each facial makeup in the Peking opera represents a specific opera role: in the film, Cheng Dieyi rejects the male dan mask at the beginning, then actively identifies with it, finally confuses his own gender.
-This makes his role as the Concubine blurs the lines between performance and reality, leaving him unable to separate his true self from the character he plays.
+This makes his role as the Concubine blur the lines between performance and reality, leaving him unable to separate his true self from the character he plays.

 Besides the rigid and gruelling training of the Peking opera, Cheng Dieyi is also shaped by the societal and political forces of his time, which profoundly influence his identity as both an artist and a person.
-Roger Ebert noted that Dieyi was "essentially raised by the opera as a homosexual whether or not he consents", highlighting the film’s exploration of identity as shaped by societal and cultural forces.
+Roger Ebert noted that Dieyi was "essentially raised by the opera as a homosexual whether or not he consents", highlighting the film's exploration of identity as shaped by societal and cultural forces.